sous-chefs/rvm/README.md

       action :remove
     end

-**Note:** the RVM documentation mention that this method is far preferred to using uninstall since it purges almost everything.
+**Note:** the RVM documentation mentions that this method is far preferred to using uninstall since it purges almost everything.

 #### Uninstall Ruby